If you would like to close your private limited company, otherwise known as an OÜ, there are several exit strategies.

 To learn more watch the recording of the webinar "How to exit: selling or closing your company in Estonia" or keep reading this article.

 You can voluntarily dissolve a company by a resolution of shareholders.
 This resolution must be approved by at least 2/3 of the shareholders.
 After that, the management board must submit a formal request to the Commercial Register.
 This is followed by liquidation proceedings which take on average 6-9 months.

-According to the Estonian Commercial Code, a company must appoint at least one liquidator whose physical residence is in Estonia.
+According to the Estonian Commercial Code, a company must appoint at least one liquidator.
 The intention behind this requirement is to make sure that companies could be held accountable should there be any unfinished business and that the interests of creditors would be protected.
-Liquidation service is offered by many business service providers, including those listed on our Marketplace.
+Liquidation services are also offered by many business service providers, including those listed on our Marketplace.

 During the liquidation proceedings, a company is not allowed to continue with regular business operations except for selling assets, settling debts, and satisfying claims.
 Your company will be marked in the Business register as being in the process of liquidation.

 Detailed information about the full process can be found in the State Portal.
 We recommend you seek the assistance of a business service provider to guide you through the whole process.

 Selling your company

 A second option is to sell your company.
 As a first step in this process, you need to prepare your company for sale by making sure that:

 - Corporate taxes have been declared and paid

 - Confirmation of balances has been obtained from debtors